Azryth/gbf-extension/README.md

 ### TODO list ###

-* There is currently a bug where backrow character's damage is not logged properly
 * Extra damage from summons are not logged yet
 * Show if debuffs hit/miss (will get complicated)
 * Saving data